mideind/Yfirlestur/README.md

 ## Acknowledgements

-Parts of this software are developed under the auspices of the Icelandic Government's 5-year Language Technology Programme for Icelandic, managed by Almannarómur.
+Parts of this software were developed under the auspices of the Icelandic Government's 5-year Language Technology Programme for Icelandic, managed by Almannarómur.
 The LT Programme is described [here](https://www.stjornarradid.is/lisalib/getfile.aspx?itemid=56f6368e-54f0-11e7-941a-005056bc530c)